Connecting Leeds is our ambition to improve travel in Leeds for people who live, work in and visit the city.

 About the project

-The first phase of ELOR will improve a number of existing Outer Ring Road junctions and help develop the design for the main ELOR.
-Leeds City Council are working with construction partner Balfour Beatty to progress the first two phases.
+The first phase of ELOR was completed in December 2019.
+This saw improvements at a number of the existing Outer Ring Road Junctions.
+The design for the main ELOR was completed in summer 2020.
+Leeds City Council have been working with construction partner Balfour Beatty to complete the first two phases.

 Contact our team for more information